sentairanger/Dual-Robot-Guizero-Control/README.md

 ## Update

 I added the `gui-robot-update.py` code to reflect the use of picamera2.
-The rest of the files will be updated to reflect the use of picamera2 as picamera no longer works on Bulleye or Bookworm.
+The rest of the files will be updated to reflect the use of picamera2 as picamera no longer works on Bullseye or Bookworm.
+The image is also added to show the changes.
+The new code must run on a Raspberry Pi with Bullseye or newer.
+Picamera will be depreciated in the future so it's important to use this code instead.
+This can be extended to add more cameras, including the Raspberry Pi 5.

 ## Dedication